 Back up – store digital copies of valuable work, music, photos and other information important to you on an external hard drive or cloud.
 I once lost 7,000 songs in what I’ve come to call The Great Crash of 2008.
 It was a really dark time.

-Educate yourself – have a look at the tools and information online to help you protect yourself, for example, cyberstreetwise.com .
+Educate yourself – have a look at the tools and information online to help you protect yourself, for example, Cyber Street Wise.

 When you consider how important data is to our businesses and our home lives, every day needs to become Data Privacy Day.
 Even if it’s Talk Like a Pirate Day, it should also still be Data Privacy Day – you can just talk about your ‘arrd drives instead.
-When it comes to any data you have with us you can rest easy; as our CEO Lawrence Jones says, ‘Simple things like investing in a firewall can make a lot of difference.
+When it comes to any data you have with us you can rest easy.
 On our network everyone is behind a firewall because we see it as the bare minimum of protection.’
 To have a chat about your security options give your account manager a call, or our sales team on 0208 045 4945.

 We’ll leave you with a few top tips from our Round Table panel of experts.
 What are your tips for protecting your data?